bharathbettagere/mywebpage/_pages/publications.md

 # Conference

-1. Shruti M., Prashant Khanduri and **B. N. Bharath**, "FedAvg for Minimizing Polyak-Lojasiewicz Objectives: The Interpolation Regime", accepted at Asilomar 2023.
+1. Shruti M., Prashant Khanduri and **B. N. Bharath**, "FedAvg for Minimizing Polyak-Lojasiewicz Objectives: The Interpolation Regime", accepted at **Asilomar** Conference on Signals, Systems, and Computers, 2023. **[Shortlisted for the best student paper award!]

 3. Shashank P and **B. N. Bharath**, “Online Caching With Fetching Cost for Arbitrary Demand Pattern: A Drift-Plus-Penalty Approach”, IEEE Int.
 Conf. on Acoustics, Speech and Sig.
 Proc. **(ICASSP)**, Rhodes Island, Greece, 2023.